 This does not disregard any obligations that a rail infrastructure manager has with respect to the infrastructure RRVs operate on.

-If an accredited operator engages a third party to undertake railway operations on their behalf, the operator must ensure:
+If an accredited operator engages a third party to undertake railway operations on its behalf, the operator must ensure:

 - tender documents and contracts confirm that safety requirements under the operator’s safety management system are adequately documented and defined